Soumyabrata/MODIS-data-grabber/README.md

 # MODIS data grabber
 This script download MODIS product.
 It is part of a framework allowing to fetch and process MODIS Atmosphere products.
 This is a modification of our original MODIS data grabber.
 This is done, when the server was migrated from FTP to HTTPS.

+The repository is separated for MYD and MOD time satellite captures.
+Please run the scripts separately for both MYD and MOD time captures.

+Please contact [S. Manandhar](SHILPA005@e.ntu.edu.sg) or [S. Dev](https://soumyabrata.github.io/) for any queries.

 ```
 Manual:
         1. Folder structure: this script should be in code/ModisGrabber/.
 Then you must create a directory named _data/